gwexploratoryaudits/brla_explore/R2Audits/Athena/README.md

 <img src="https://render.githubusercontent.com/render/math?math=\large \leq \alpha*Prob(winner ballots \geq 64~and~second~round | margin = 0.5~and~Minerva~audit) = 0.1 \times 0.0117">

 ### *BRAVO* tails
-For the same example above, we look more closely at the *BRAVO* distribution:
+For the same example above, we look more closely at the *BRAVO* distribution (note that the scale of the two figures is very different):

 <img src="fig/graph_bravo_convolved_tails.png" width="900">